ehealthsuisse/EPR-by-example/files/PIXFeed.md

 9  </soap:Header>
 ```

-For the patient identiy feed no *Security* header element is required, since in the Swiss EPR the access to the patient
+For the patient identity feed no *Security* header element is required, since in the Swiss EPR the access to the patient
 data is authorized for all applications, which are registered in the community and authenticate with a client certificate
 (see section **[Security Requirements](PIXFeed.md#security-requirements)**).